Ayushburman/Introduction-to-Psychology/Psy.md

 tions, resting-
 (focused attention
-In this way, we aimed to characterize and distinguish both short-term and long-term modifications in the brain’s structure and First, to analyze the fMRI data, we calculated whole-brain effective connectivity (EC) estimates, relying on a dynamical network model to replicate BOLD signals’ spatio-
+In this way, we aimed to characterize and distinguish both short-term and long-term modifications in the brain’s structure First, to analyze the fMRI data, we calculated whole-brain effective connectivity (EC) estimates, relying on a dynamical network model to replicate BOLD signals’ spatio-